A PTAS for the Time-Invariant Incremental Knapsack problem: Introduction

-We solve this by proposing an algorithm that, in a sense, still follows the general scheme of the greedy algorithm sketched above: after some preprocessing, guess items and insertion times that give high profit, and then fill the remaining capacity with an LP-driven integral solution.
-In particular, we first show that by losing at most a $2\varepsilon$ fraction of the profit we can assume the following (see Section \ref{sec:reduction}): item $1$, which has the maximum profit, is always inserted in the knapsack at some time; the capacity of the knapsack only increases and hence the insertion of items can only happen at $J=O(\frac{1}{\varepsilon}\log T)$ times (we call them \emph{significant}); and the profit of each item is either much smaller than $p_1=1$ or it takes one of $K=O(\frac{1}{\varepsilon}\log \frac{T}{\varepsilon})$ possible values (we call them \emph{profit classes}).
-This will give a 2-dimensional grid of size $J \times K$ of ``significant times'' vs ``profit classes'' with $O(\frac{1}{\varepsilon^2}\log^2\frac{T}{\varepsilon})$ entries.
-Note that those entries are still too many to perform a guessing over all of them.
-Instead, we proceed as follows: for a carefully guessed subset of points $(j,k)$ of this grid, we will either exactly guess how many items from profit class $k$ are inserted at time $j$, or impose that they are at most $\frac{1}{\varepsilon}$.
-To each of those guesses, we associated a natural IP (see Section \ref{sec:iikdisj}).
-The optimal solution $x^*$ of its linear relaxation is not as simple as the classical fractional greedy solution, but it still has a lot of structure.
-We exploit this to produce an integral solution to the IP, and show that we can round $x^*$ such that the portion of the profit we lose is negligible (see Section \ref{sec:round}).
+\begin{enumerate} \item[(i)] \emph{Sparsification and other simplifying assumptions}.
+We first show that by losing at most a $2\varepsilon$ fraction of the profit, we can assume the following (see Section \ref{sec:reduction}): item $1$, which has the maximum profit, is inserted into the knapsack at some time; the capacity of the knapsack only increases and hence the insertion of items can only happen at $J=O(\frac{1}{\varepsilon}\log T)$ times (we call them \emph{significant}); and the profit of each item is either much smaller than $p_1=1$ or it takes one of $K=O(\frac{1}{\varepsilon}\log \frac{T}{\varepsilon})$ possible values (we call them \emph{profit classes}).